nsf/gocode/README.md

 ### Debugging

-If something went wrong, the first thing you may want to do is manually start the gocode daemon in a separate terminal window.
-It will show you all the stack traces and panics if any.
-Shutdown the daemon if it was already started and run a new one explicitly:
+If something went wrong, the first thing you may want to do is manually start the gocode daemon with a debug mode enabled and in a separate terminal window.
+It will show you all the stack traces, panics if any and additional info about autocompletion requests.
+Shutdown the daemon if it was already started and run a new one explicitly with a debug mode enabled:

 `gocode close`

-`gocode -s`
+`gocode -s -debug`

 Please, report bugs, feature suggestions and other rants to the [github issue tracker](http://github.com/nsf/gocode/issues) of this project.